box/box-content-preview/src/lib/annotations/README.md

             annotations: {
                 enabled: Boolean, // Enables/disables if set.
 Respects "showAnnotations" if empty
                 enabledTypes: String[] | null // List of annotation types to enable for this viewer.
 If empty, will respect default types for that annotator.
-                disabledTypes: String[] | null // DEPRECATED.
-List of annotation types to disable.
             }
         }
     }